Most of us have grand plans to succeed

 We’ve heard it a million times before.
 We use it a lot when we’ve had enough.
 And we say no. However, that’s not the lesson we need to learn.
 What we really need to understand is that we have to endlessly keep the “no” re-negotiations open.

-This year, for instance, we announced we'd announced an info-products course
+One year, for instance, we announced an info-products course

 It was the start of the year, and among the various courses and products, it seemed plausible to have a series of classes where you learn about information products.